 Do this early:

-Request a vanity alias during site planning.
-Approval is based on standards, not build status.
+Submit your vanity alias request as early as possible to avoid delays to your site launch.
+Approval is based on established standards, not build status.
 Follow the steps below to get started.

 Step 1: Identify Your Site Type

-Institute-wide or multi-unit initiatives[name].gatech.eduReserved for broad, Institute-level collaborations (e.g., neuroscience.gatech.edu) that represent Georgia Tech as a whole.
-Not for labs/projects, even if multi-unit.
+Institute-level unit or collaboration[name].gatech.eduUsed for official Institute-level departments or multi-unit collaborations that represent Georgia Tech as a whole (for example, catalog.gatech.edu or neuroscience.gatech.edu).
+Not used for individual labs, even if multi-unit.

 Step 2: Follow the Naming Standards